US crash survivor still in critical condition

-CHRIS GARDNER AND WAYNE TIMMO
+CHRIS GARDNER, WAYNE TIMMO AND AMY MAAS

-Tourists to Waitomo are warned every day of the dangers of the King Country intersection where American Kenneth Stithem died and his new bride was left critically injured, as calls mount for roading authorities to improve the corner.
+Tourists to Waitomo are warned every day of the dangers of the King Country intersection where Stithem died and his new bride was left critically injured, as calls mount for roading authorities to improve the corner.

 "When you go to turn out watch yourself, I say," The Legendary Blackwater Rafting Company tour guide Ross O'Halloran said.

-Mr O'Halloran said a pair of traffic islands had been installed and drivers often mistook them for a roundabout.
+O'Halloran said a pair of traffic islands had been installed and drivers often mistook them for a roundabout.

 Such was the case with Canadian tourist Douglas Smith whose wife Michele was killed after their campervan and a truck collided at the same spot in February.